 Buildings or areas that are used very used continually or frequently; Buildings ore areas with relatively low heat loss; All ceiling heights including atria; Use with all heat sources.

-Buildings or areas that are used very intermittently or infrequently; Buildings or areas with high heat losses, particularly when due to high ventilation rates; Buildings where unpredictable re-zoning may occur; Areas where the floor is largely obscured by permanent fixtures and fittings.
+Buildings or areas that are used very intermittently or infrequently; Buildings or areas with high heat losses, particularly when due to high ventilation rates; Buildings where unpredictable re-zoning may occur; Areas where the floor is largely obscured by permanent fixtures and socket weld fittings are not suitable for underfloor heating.

 The temperature experienced in a room is the result of two different factors, namely the air temperature and the ambient radiation, i.e. from the heated elements in the room.
 It can be an advantage in many ways that heat radiation constitutes a relatively high part of the “overall” temperature, or the operative temperature as it is also called.